From Saturdays to Sundays: Do Wide Receiver Roles Carry Over from NCAA to the NFL?

 Is Rookie-Year Usage the Closest to College?

 I was curious about year 1 in the NFL for rookies, and my original thought was that year 1 usage might be the most college-like, then the role might drift away as the player develops and the offense grows or changes with new coordinators.
 But the data did not support that.
-It was actually slightly the opposite.
+It was actually the opposite.

 Rookie-year usage can be noisy.
 A larger NFL sample does a better job showing whether a player’s college role actually carried over.
-As time progressed, these recievers started to slowly align closer to their college usage.
+As time progressed, these receivers started to slowly align closer to their college usage.

 What This Means for WR Evaluation

-I think the biggest takeaway is,college usage should matter, but it should be treated as context, not destiny.
+I think the biggest takeaway is, college usage should matter, but it should be treated as context, not destiny.
 If a WR wins in a certain area of the field in college, it is worth asking whether that role is likely to exist for him in the NFL.
 Do the offensive coordinators habits align?
-Does the starting quarterback throw to that part of the field consistently.
+Does the starting quarterback throw to that part of the field consistently?
 Is there another player that already fills this role?

 But we should not expect a perfect copy-and-paste translation.
 The NFL certainly changes things, but this test shows college usage is not random noise.
 The broader profile often carries over, especially by depth and horizontal usage.